Melrose Place: Main cast members

-Seasons and episodes

-Filming/Production
+Production

 Filming for the series took place at a studio in Santa Clarita, California.
 Stages were located 30 miles outside of Los Angeles.
 The scenes filmed outside reveal the original facade of the building at 4616 Greenwood Place in Los Angeles serving as the main backdrop for Melrose Place.
 The D&D Advertising building is the same complex where the offices of Spelling Entertainment are located on Wilshire Boulevard in Los Angeles.

 The production filmed episodes back-to-back, according to Rolling Stone in 1994.
 A dozen directors were employed during each season to direct the thirty episodes.
 Charles Correll is by far the main director of the series with 47 episodes to his credit over the entire production period, far ahead of the 27 episodes directed by Chip Chalmers.

 In 1997, the filming of the sixth season was brought forward by two weeks because of Heather Locklear's pregnancy, which was not included in the story.
 A body liner was used for around ten shots.
 The actress also doubled her filming time and her screen time was reduced to finish filming in mid-September 1997.

 Lisa Rinna (Taylor) was also pregnant during filming at the end of the sixth season.
 However, her pregnancy was integrated into the plot.
 This was also the case for the pregnancy of Josie Bissett (Jane) during the seventh season.
 Estes and Bissett welcomed their first child, son Mason True, on July 21, 1999.

-Set

-Deborah Siegel was the main decorator for the series between 1992 and 1998.
-Previously, she worked on the series The Colbys.
-In Melrose Place, "each character has their own business and style," she told Soap Opera Weekly magazine in 1995.
-She also explains that the residence actually only had two apartments that were continually reorganized for filming.